|Land Area||28,203 km2|

-That valuable geographical position for potential trade between continents became a curse of sorts.
+This valuable geographical position for potential trade between continents became a curse of sorts.
 Over the centuries it was invaded and controlled by various empires, including the Roman, Byzantine, Arab, Persian, and Ottoman.

 Under the rule of the Ottomans, Armenia was able to enjoy substantial autonomy, and remained peaceful with other groups in the empire.

-What occurred following this ordeal was the unfortunate deaths of an estimated 600,000 Armenian's during a genocide that lasted only a year.
+What occurred following this ordeal was the unfortunate deaths of an estimated 600,000 Armenians during a genocide that lasted only a year.

-As World War I came to an end, Russia gained control of Armenia, and fortunately for Armenia, the country was spared from much of the destruction and devastation of World War II in the 1940's.
+As World War I came to an end, Russia gained control of Armenia, and fortunately for Armenia, the country was spared from much of the destruction and devastation of World War II in the 1940s.

 With the death of Joseph Stalin in 1953, growth accelerated in Soviet Armenia under the ruling of Nikita Khruschev.

 However, as the decades passed tensions grew between Armenia and Soviet Azerbaijan over the district of Nagorno-Karabakh located in the latter region.

-In 1970, nearly 500,000 Armenians lived in Azerbaijan, and the residents of Karabakh insisted on a unification with Armenia.
+In 1970, nearly 500,000 Armenians lived in Azerbaijan, and the residents of Karabakh insisted on unification with Armenia.

 An outbreak of violence occurred and lingered even when Armenia, along with Azerbaijan, gained independence in 1991.

-The regional fighting continued with Azerbaijan over land control, which bloodied both country's until a cease-fire agreement was finally reached in 1994.
+The regional fighting continued with Azerbaijan over land control, which bloodied both countries until a cease-fire agreement was finally reached in 1994.

 The local economy still suffers from the long-term ramifications of war, an Azerbaijan fuel blockade, and a very severe 1988 earthquake that destroyed much of its infrastructure, and killed over 55,000 of its citizens.